Motorhomes, Boats, RVs, Offroad Vehicles and Cars

 The main remedy for an MMWA limited warranty breach is diminution in value CASH compensation damages instead of a refund or replacement.
 Diminution in value means that a vehicle was not worth what was paid for it at the time of purchase (the sales price) because of its defects and repair history.
 Basically, you should get some of your money back from the manufacturer because you did not get the “new” vehicle value you paid for, but instead got the equivalent of a “used” worn down vehicle that should have cost substantially less.
 Under certain circumstances it may also be possible to obtain compensation for the aggravation and inconvenience of repeat repairs and/ or your loss of use of the product.
 These are called incidental and consequential damages.
 Although such damages are typically disclaimed int eh warranty, the disclaimers can be overcome if failure of essential purpose (failure to complete proper repairs withing a reasonable opportunity) is proven.
 Additionally, you are entitled to seek attorneys’ fees for MMWA claims and our Firm requests attorneys’ fees only from manufacturers as part of out of court MMWA settlements.

 Can my MMWA Breach of Warranty Case be Settled Out of Court?

 Fortunately, the vast majority of RV/Motor Home, Motor Vehicle, Boat, and Offroad Vehicle MMWA cases (at least 95%) ARE SETTLED OUT OF COURT without any lawsuit being filed.
 Please make a submission on our FREE CASE REVIEW page and we will contact you to discuss your MMWA breach of warranty case.
 If we cannot assist you or do not practice where you reside, we may be able to help you locate local counsel.*

 *The above discussion and summary of the law is for informational purposes and should not be construed as legal advice.
-Please contact Amar Law Group, PLLC for additional details.
+Please contact Amar Law Group for additional details.